 Making Sauce For the Microwavable Lunches

 I know I touched on it above, but I’ll explain a bit more about my choice for the sauce.
 The reason I chose the the little cups to store the sauce was because I wanted my husband to have some variety with his lunch each day.

 Keeping the sauce separate from the pasta allows me to save leftover sauce from our dinners in the cups and add it to our sauce stash.
-This allows for a much greater variety than if the sauce was packaged together with the pasta.
+This provides a much larger variety than if the sauce was packaged together with the pasta.
 He can just choose the sauce he’s in the mood for, grab the pasta, and go.